Amor-Jansen/BorderRealm/README.md

  - ### Content

-    - I used Google fonts Shalimar and Overpass.
+    - I used Google fonts
     - I used Fontawesome for the footer logos.
     - I used Favicon.oi for my favicon.
     - I used Balsamiq for the wireframes.